If your weekends are filled with chores and errands or addressing endless screen time requests, you need a weekend family routine chart.

 Are you rest and refreshed come Sunday evening, ready for another week of work or school?
 Or are you frustrated and frazzled, feeling like you’ve run around all weekend with little to show for it?

 If you’re tired of feeling tired on the weekend, I have a solution for you.
-A printable Weekend Planner is a simple strategy for better weekends.
+A printable weekend family routine chart is a simple strategy for better weekends.

 Disclaimer: This post may contain affiliate links; read more here.